uptane/uptane-standard/uptane-standard.md

 1. Load the repository mapping metadata ({{repo_mapping_meta}}), and use the information therein to determine from where metadata should be downloaded.
 2. Load the latest attested time from the time server.
-3. Download and check the root metadata file from the Director repository:
+3. Download and check the Root metadata file from the Director repository:
-    1. Load the previous root metadata file.
+    1. Load the previous Root metadata file.
-    2. Update to the latest root metadata file.
+    2. Update to the latest Root metadata file.
-        1. Let N denote the version number of the latest root metadata file (which at first could be the same as the previous root metadata file).
+        1. Let N denote the version number of the latest Root metadata file (which at first could be the same as the previous root metadata file).
-        2. Try downloading a new version N+1 of the root metadata file, up to some X number of bytes.
+        2. Try downloading a new version N+1 of the Root metadata file, up to some X number of bytes.
 The value for X is set by the implementor.
 For example, X may be tens of kilobytes.
 The filename used to download the root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
 If this file is not available, then go to step 3.5.
-        3. Version N+1 of the root metadata file MUST have been signed by: (1) a threshold of keys specified in the latest root metadata file (version N), and (2) a threshold of keys specified in the new root metadata file being validated (version N+1).
+        3. Version N+1 of the Root metadata file MUST have been signed by: (1) a threshold of keys specified in the latest Root metadata file (version N), and (2) a threshold of keys specified in the new Root metadata file being validated (version N+1).
 If version N+1 is not signed as required, discard it, abort the update cycle, and report the signature failure.
 On the next update cycle, begin at step 0 and version N of the root metadata file.
 (Checks for an arbitrary software attack.)
-        4. The version number of the latest root metadata file (version N) must be less than or equal to the version number of the new root metadata file (version N+1).
-Effectively, this means checking that the version number signed in the new root metadata file is indeed N+1.
-If the version of the new root metadata file is less than the latest metadata file, discard it, abort the update cycle, and report the rollback attack.
-On the next update cycle, begin at step 0 and version N of the root metadata file.
+        4. The version number of the latest Root metadata file (version N) must be less than or equal to the version number of the new Root metadata file (version N+1).
+Effectively, this means checking that the version number signed in the new Root metadata file is indeed N+1.
+If the version of the new Root metadata file is less than the latest metadata file, discard it, abort the update cycle, and report the rollback attack.
+On the next update cycle, begin at step 0 and version N of the Root metadata file.
 (Checks for a rollback attack.)
-        5. Set the latest root metadata file to the new root metadata file.
+        5. Set the latest Root metadata file to the new Root metadata file.
         6. Repeat steps 1 to 6.
-    5. Check that the latest attested time is lower than the expiration timestamp in the latest root metadata file.
+    5. Check that the latest attested time is lower than the expiration timestamp in the latest Root metadata file.
 (Checks for a freeze attack.)
-    6. If the Timestamp and / or Snapshot keys have been rotated, delete the previous timestamp and snapshot metadata files.
+    6. If the Timestamp and / or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files.
 (Checks for recovery from fast-forward attacks {{MERCURY}}.)
-4. Download and check the timestamp metadata file from the Director repository:
+4. Download and check the Timestamp metadata file from the Director repository:
     1. Download up to Y number of bytes.
 The value for Y is set by the implementor.
 For example, Y may be tens of kilobytes.
-The filename used to download the timestamp metadata file is of the fixed form FILENAME.EXT (e.g., timestamp.json).
+The filename used to download the Timestamp metadata file is of the fixed form FILENAME.EXT (e.g., timestamp.json).
-    2. Check that it has been signed by the threshold of keys specified in the latest root metadata file.
+    2. Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
 If the new timestamp metadata file is not properly signed, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)
-    3. Check that the version number of the previous timestamp metadata file, if any, is less than or equal to the version number of this timestamp metadata file.
-If the new timestamp metadata file is older than the trusted timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.
+    3. Check that the version number of the previous Timestamp metadata file, if any, is less than or equal to the version number of this Timestamp metadata file.
+If the new Timestamp metadata file is older than the trusted Timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.
 (Checks for a rollback attack.)
-    4. Check that the latest attested time is lower than the expiration timestamp in this timestamp metadata file.
-If the new timestamp metadata file has expired, discard it, abort the update cycle, and report the potential freeze attack.
+    4. Check that the latest attested time is lower than the expiration timestamp in this Timestamp metadata file.
+If the new Timestamp metadata file has expired, discard it, abort the update cycle, and report the potential freeze attack.
 (Checks for a freeze attack.)
-5. Download and check the snapshot metadata file from the Director repository:
+5. Download and check the Snapshot metadata file from the Director repository:
-    1. Download up to the number of bytes specified in the timestamp metadata file, constructing the metadata filename as defined in {{metadata_filename_rules}}.
+    1. Download up to the number of bytes specified in the Timestamp metadata file, constructing the metadata filename as defined in {{metadata_filename_rules}}.
-    2. The hashes and version number of the new snapshot metadata file MUST match the hashes and version number listed in timestamp metadata.
-If the hashes and version number do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.
+    2. The hashes and version number of the new Snapshot metadata file MUST match the hashes and version number listed in Timestamp metadata.
+If the hashes and version number do not match, discard the new Snapshot metadata, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)
-    3. Check that it has been signed by the threshold of keys specified in the latest root metadata file.
-If the new snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.
+    3. Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
+If the new Snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)
-    4. Check that the version number of the previous snapshot metadata file, if any, is less than or equal to the version number of this snapshot metadata file.
-If this snapshot metadata file is older than the previous snapshot metadata file, discard it, abort the update cycle, and report the potential rollback attack.
+    4. Check that the version number of the previous Snapshot metadata file, if any, is less than or equal to the version number of this Snapshot metadata file.
+If this Snapshot metadata file is older than the previous Snapshot metadata file, discard it, abort the update cycle, and report the potential rollback attack.
 (Checks for a rollback attack.)
-    5. Check that the version number listed by the previous snapshot metadata file for each targets metadata file is less than or equal to the its version number in this snapshot metadata file.
-If this condition is not met, discard the new snapshot metadata file, abort the update cycle, and report the failure.
+    5. Check that the version number listed by the previous Snapshot metadata file for each Targets metadata file is less than or equal to the its version number in this Snapshot metadata file.
+If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and report the failure.
 (Checks for a rollback attack.)
-    6. Check that each targets metadata filename listed in the previous snapshot metadata file is also listed in this snapshot metadata file.
-If this condition is not met, discard the new snaphot metadata file, abort the update cycle, and report the failure.
+    6. Check that each Targets metadata filename listed in the previous Snapshot metadata file is also listed in this Snapshot metadata file.
+If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and report the failure.
 (Checks for a rollback attack.)
-    7. Check that the latest attested time is lower than the expiration timestamp in this snapshot metadata file.
-If the new snapshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.
+    7. Check that the latest attested time is lower than the expiration timestamp in this Snapshot metadata file.
+If the new Snapshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.
 (Checks for a freeze attack.)
-6. Download and check the targets metadata file from the Director repository:
+6. Download and check the Targets metadata file from the Director repository:
-    1. Download the number of bytes either specified in the snapshot metadata file, or some Z number of bytes, constructing the metadata filename as defined in {{metadata_filename_rules}}.
+    1. Download the number of bytes either specified in the Snapshot metadata file, or some Z number of bytes, constructing the metadata filename as defined in {{metadata_filename_rules}}.
 The value for Z is set by the implementor.
 For example, Z may be tens of kilobytes.
-    2. The hashes (if any), and version number of the new targets metadata file MUST match the latest snapshot metadata.
-If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.
+    2. The hashes (if any), and version number of the new Targets metadata file MUST match the latest Snapshot metadata.
+If the new Targets metadata file does not match, discard it, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)
-    3. Check that it has been signed by the threshold of keys specified in the latest root metadata file.
+    3. Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
 (Checks for an arbitrary software attack.)
-    4. Check that the version number of the previous targets metadata file, if any, is less than or equal to the version number of this targets metadata file.
+    4. Check that the version number of the previous Targets metadata file, if any, is less than or equal to the version number of this Targets metadata file.
 (Checks for a rollback attack.)
-    5. Check that the latest attested time is lower than the expiration timestamp in this targets metadata file.
+    5. Check that the latest attested time is lower than the expiration timestamp in this Targets metadata file.
 (Checks for a freeze attack.)
     6. Check that there are no delegations.
 (Targets metadata from the director MUST NOT contain delegations.)
     7. Check that no ECU identifier is represented more than once.
-7. Download and check the root metadata file from the Image repository as in Step 3.
+7. Download and check the Root metadata file from the Image repository as in Step 3.
-8. Download and check the timestamp metadata file from the Image repository as in Step 4.
+8. Download and check the Timestamp metadata file from the Image repository as in Step 4.
-9. Download and check the snapshot metadata file from the Image repository as in Step 5.
+9. Download and check the Snapshot metadata file from the Image repository as in Step 5.
-10. Download and check the top-level targets metadata file from the Image repository as in Step 6 (except for Steps 6.6-6.7).
+10. Download and check the top-level Targets metadata file from the Image repository as in Step 6 (except for Steps 6.6-6.7).
-11. For each image listed in the targets metadata file from the Director repository, locate a targets metadata file that contains an image with exactly the same file name.
-For each delegated targets metadata file that is found to contain metadata for the image currently being processed, perform all of the checks in step 10.
+11. For each image listed in the Targets metadata file from the Director repository, locate a Targets metadata file that contains an image with exactly the same file name.
+For each delegated Targets metadata file that is found to contain metadata for the image currently being processed, perform all of the checks in step 10.
 Use the following process to locate image metadata:
-    1. If the top-level targets metadata file contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
+    1. If the top-level Targets metadata file contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
     2. Recursively search the list of delegations, in order of appearance:
         1. If it is a multi-role delegation {{TAP-3}}, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the image.
 If it is all the same, return the metadata to be checked and skip to step 11.3.
         2. If it is a terminating delegation and it contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
 If metadata about an image is not found in a terminating delegation, return an error code indicating that the image is missing.
         3. Otherwise, continue processing the next delegation, if any.
 As soon as a delegation is found that contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
         4. If no signed metadata about the image can be found anywhere in the delegation graph, return an error code indicating that the image is missing.
-    3. Check that the targets metadata from the Image repository matches the targets metadata from the Director repository:
+    3. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted image are the same in both sets of metadata.
         2. Check that the custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata.
         3. Check that the release counter in the previous targets metadata file is less than or equal to the release counter in this targets metadata file.